“Commitment in the face of conflict produces character.” – Mark Twain

 Customers really do appreciate that you are keeping them informed.
 By regularly sending communiqués, latest services and products they can benefit from, you convey a sense of trust and belonging while enhancing your brand.
 Your newsletters become another tool to demonstrate your expertise, and sometimes customers forward your information to family and friends – creating a pool of potential prospects.

 Correspondence to customers should be simple and in terms they will grasp.
 Stay away from jargon!
 If you feel you must use jargon, then take the time to explain the terms in language they will grasp.
 What message do you want to reach clients with?
 Personalise it.
 Go one step further and feel free to share pictures of your company’s corporate activities.
 It humanises you and makes you more relatable.

 Reinforce the Sale

-Some bankers fear their customers’ feedback – so much that it prevents them from following-up after sales.
+Some bankers fear their customers’ feedback, so much so that it prevents them from following up after sales.
 But the feedback your customers share with you, whether it is positive or negative, is the key to building a better business.
-Your customers, who have experienced your products and services firsthand, will provide priceless insight into the quality, affordability, customer service and benefits you offer compared to what else is available in your industry.
-And, if you choose to listen, they will help you create greater products and services that are more competitive and relevant to your market.
+Your customers, who have experienced your products and services first-hand, will provide priceless insights into the quality, affordability, customer service and benefits you offer compared to what else is available in your industry.
+And if you choose to listen, they will help you create greater products and services that are more competitive and relevant to your market.